itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

    potentially skimming my LinkedIn to see I have Ruby experience myself.
 7. Emily and Georgia reserved another demo slot for me for their traffic insights software.
 This is the 4th time.
 They've been at it since April.
-8. Kevin wanted me to consider a partner to "help us through fractional digital and technology resources instead of full-time roles".
+8. Kevin wanted me to consider a partner to "help through fractional digital and technology resources instead of full-time roles".
+I think he's selling developers?
 9. Andrada reached out for the 5th time to sell me IP addresses.
 She's been at it since May.
 10. Francis wanted to tell me all about Minimum Viable Products and assured me his team is great at them.
+I wonder what we do with one of their MVPs if it worked and we needed to launch an Actual P?
 11. Ella wanted to know if I was interested in buying Joomla Software User lists.
 Her CMS is broken though and full of blanks where variables should have been present.